 A second area of focus is on the political economy and ecology of data, including data collection, data use, data access/sharing, data economics and infrastructures, and the ideologies surrounding it.
 I identify the study of this, and of methods for transforming it, Community Informatics.
 These practice, and thus also my research and teaching, occur at the intersections of participatory research methods, youth leadership development, the history of social movements, and technology.

-My interests also intersect between the disciplines of: Learning (Active, Experiential, Adaptive, Emergent), Youth Studies & Youth Work, Organizational & Leadership Development, Technology & Scalability, Community Informatics, Infrastructure, and Participatory Design.
-I take a #CriticalCreative (or Curious) #Participatory and #OpenSource approach, orientation, and ethos to these areas of study and praxis.
+My interests also intersect between the disciplines of: Learning (Active, Experiential, Adaptive, Emergent), Youth Studies & Youth Work, Social Work, Organizational & Leadership Development, Abolition, Peer Production, Youth Participatory and Youth-Led Research & Program Evaluation, Practice Development, Critical Creative Companionship, Technology & Scalability, Community Informatics, Infrastructure, and Participatory Design.